China–Kiribati relations: History and current situation

 Kiribati first established official diplomatic relations with the People's Republic of China in 1980, and maintained them for twenty-three years.
 In November 2003, Tarawa established diplomatic relations with Taipei, and Beijing severed its relations with the country.
 For the PRC, relations with Kiribati had been relatively important, since Beijing had a satellite-tracking station established there (since 1997).
 Therefore, for three weeks the PRC called upon I-Kiribati President Anote Tong to break off relations with Taiwan and re-affirm his support for the "One China" policy.
 Only after those three weeks did the PRC sever relations, thereby losing the right to maintain its satellite-tracking base in Kiribati.
 The Republic of China began providing economic aid to Kiribati, while Kiribati began supporting Taiwan in the United Nations.

-In 2004, President Tong said he believed the PRC was still trying to exert influence over his country.

 In September 2019, Kiribati restored the diplomatic relations with the People's Republic of China following termination of diplomatic relations with the Republic of China, shortly after the Solomon Islands have done so.
 On May 15, 2020, the Chinese embassy in Kiribati reopened.

+On 15 July 2023, the Chinese military hospital ship Peace Ark made harbor at Tarawa, Kiribati, the first Chinese military vessel to visit Kiribati.
+The seven-day visit was to include humanitarian and medical assistance, part of China's effort to build relationships in the region, and was to be followed by stops in Tonga, Vanuatu, the Solomon Islands and East Timor.

+In February 2024, Kiribati's police commissioner Aritiera confirmed that Chinese officers were assisting with community policing and management of crime data.
+According to Aritiera, up to six officers were on a six-month rotation and “...only provide the service that the Kiribati Police Service needs or request.”

+Effective 1 December 2024, China eliminated tariffs for goods imported from all of the countries that the United Nations categorizes as least developed and with which China has diplomatic relations, including Kiribati.